hertzsprung/dissertation/presentation/presentation-nodes.md

 ADVECTION
 - Continuous and discretised equation (show finite difference graph again, too)
 - draw cartoon on board showing tracer, wind field aloft and zero near ground
+- ASK AUDIENCE: which grid will be better, BTF or cut cell?
 - BTF
 - SnapCol (not quite cut cell but close enough)